 Flexible spending accounts (FSAs) are one of the best-kept secrets of personal finance.
 By reserving part of your income for healthcare-related expenses, you can better plan for the future while lowering your tax bill as well.

 Of course, the term “healthcare” covers a wide range of products and services—some of which may surprise you.
-The good news is that there are a wide variety of FSA-eligible expenses, as defined by the IRS.
-Below, we’ll discuss 16 creative, unconventional, and totally legal ways for you to spend the money that you’ve saved in an FSA.
+The good news is that there are a wide variety of FSA-eligible items and expenses, as defined by the IRS.
+Below, we’ll discuss 19 unconventional, creative, and totally legal ways for you to spend the money that you’ve saved in an FSA.

 What is a Flexible Spending Account (FSA)?